evokateur/agents/4_langgraph/progress.md

 - Every user interaction is a fresh `graph.invoke(state)` call

-- *The reducer handles updating state during a super-stop but not between super-steps*
+- *The reducer handles updating state during a super-step but not between super-steps*

 #### How it all fits together